bryan-kwan/pongers/README.md

 ## IO Timing Constraints
 To ensure the DRAM control signals more or less arrive at the same time, the DRAM IO pins should be timing constrained.

+# Programming the non-volatile memory

+In order to permanently program the board, use the .pof file instead of the .sof file in Quartus Programmer.